Opteo/google-ads-api/README.md

 });
 ```

+---

-## Retrieve Keywords with streaming
+## Retrieve Keywords with an async iterator

-Streaming is useful when you're dealing with >10k rows, as this is the page size for results.
+Calls searchStream internally but returns the rows one by one in an async iterator.

 <!-- prettier-ignore-start -->